Jumaruba/Titanic_kaggle/README.md

 train['Cabin' ].isnull().sum().sum() #where train is our dataframe
 ```

-We have that 687 passengers have null Cabin.
-So, drop 687 passengers from the table is really not a good idea if you don't wanna lose most part of your train data.
+So, 687 passengers have null Cabin.
+Then, dropping 687 passengers from the table isn't a good idea at all, only in case you wanna lose most part of your train data.